bitfinexcom/bfx-hf-ui/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Trigger Travis build

-Travis automatically builds and deploys this code to the github releases page whenever a commit specifying a new tag ('v3.0.4', 'v5.0.4' etc...) is merged into master.